jkrek17/Ergo/README.md

    ```

 2. Configure the `.env` file
-3. Build the Docker image
+3. Ensure the Docker Compose file is named `docker-compose.yml`
-4. Run the Ergo node container
+4. Run the Ergo node using Docker Compose

 ## Configuration